 Here are a few fun facts about candle history you may not have known:

-• In the 18th and 19th centuries, candles were made from spermacetti, a waxy substance produced by the sperm whale.
+- In the 18th and 19th centuries, candles were made from

-• The Song Dynasty in Ancient China used ‘candle clocks’ to tell the time; the candles would have time marking inscribed into the wax.
+spermacetti , a waxy substance produced by the sperm whale. - The Song Dynasty in Ancient China used ‘candle clocks’ to tell the time; the candles would

-• Paraffin wax, which is a by-product of petroleum, is still the most widely used wax today.
+industrialised mass market in the mid 19thcentury, when it wasmechanised and paraffin wax was adopted for large-scale use. - Paraffin wax, which is a by-product of petroleum, is still the most widely used wax today.

 While most famous candle brands you see in shops likely use paraffin wax, natural waxes such as soy, coconut, and rapeseed waxes are becoming increasingly popular.